DETAILED ACTION

 The existence of working examples: Applicant has demonstrated a total of 5 working examples that are representative of only an exceptionally narrow grouping of materials and similar structures.

 The quantity of experimentation needed to make or use the invention based on the content of the disclosure: In order to determine the scope of the invention, every possible material for each of the n-type material and p-type material would need to be evaluated for its fluorescence spectrum and every possible combination of materials would also need to be evaluated for the resultant exciplex emission spectrum levels and then determine if such a combination met the claim limitations.
-As no structural limitations whatsoever are given for any of the n-type material and p-type material this represents an essentially infinite amount of experimentation.
+As only minimal structural limitations are given for each of the n-type material and p-type material this represents a near infinite amount of experimentation.

-In light of the above factors, it is seen that undue experimentation would be necessary to make and use the invention of claims 1-20.
+In light of the above factors, it is seen that undue experimentation would be necessary to make and use the invention of claims 1-9 and 14-19.

 The following is a quotation of 35 U.S.C.
 112(b):